MisoAI/miso-client-js-sdk/doc/page/sdk/interactions/performance.md

 ### Impression

-An `impression` event is convensionally defined by:
+An `impression` event is conventionally defined by:

 * In a web page, the content is inserted into the DOM tree (even if it's not in the viewport right away), or
 * On a mobile device, the content is downloaded to the device.